Mets’ Tebow to miss rest of season with cut hand

 The 31-year-old Tebow hit .163 in 77 games during his first season with Triple-A Syracuse but hasn’t played since July 21 after injuring himself fielding a ball in the outfield.
 The laceration required several stitches.
 Syracuse’s regular season ends Sept.
 2.

 This is the second straight year Tebow’s season will end prematurely.
-He missed the final two months of 2018 because of a broken bone in his right hand.
+The outfielder missed the final two months of 2018 because of a broken bone in his right hand.

 The 2007 Heisman Trophy-winner is in his third year of professional ball and first in Triple-A after a three-year stint at quarterback in the NFL.
 He has batted .223 with 18 homers in 287 minor league games.